nanvel/gold_ledger/docs/plan.md

 - sent -> (canceled, received) -> paid -> payment confirmed
 - show not paid, confirmed, etc.
 - setup CI tests on github
+- do we need a photo for payment?
+- how the store id looks like?
+- Write terms of use?
+- Landing page